BizCub/simple-datapacks/README.md

 ![preview](https://cdn.modrinth.com/data/cached_images/aac4947bab69e5d28ce8e91126425c668ad098b3_0.webp)

 My goal is to make a mod that will help players with installing datapacks into the game so that they can get a new portion of unforgettable impressions.
-But since my mod was released recently, it is possible that it may contain errors, so please notify me about this on GitHub in the issues section.

 ## 💼 Usage
 ![preview](https://cdn.modrinth.com/data/cached_images/67e81fe573cd8bbf52e67a8871a54acbdf88f65d_0.webp)

 In order to launch a world with datapacks, you need to download any datapack that is compatible with the selected version of Minecraft, open and place the datapack in the datapacks folder, start creating a world and select the desired datapack from the list.
-Or in the mod settings specify the path to the downloads folder ```C:\Users\{USERNAME}\Downloads``` (presumable path) and simply open the datapack selection menu and enable the desired
+However, when using Cloth Config, the mod settings specify the path to the downloads folder, so to use datapacks, you only need to download them, then simply open the datapack selection menu and enable the desired one.

 ## ✨ Features
 Whenever possible, I added the most basic features for the mod that I could imagine.